thomaswp/thomaswp.github.io/content/_index.md

           text: I developed data-driven hints and feedback that support students when they get stuck, using data from prior students.
           feature_icon: star
           features:
-            - Pause at any point and edit the code.
+            - Customized help adapts to the student's code.
-            - Mini coding assigmnets embeeded in the lecture.
+            - Data-driven algorithm requires little to no instructor authoring.
-            - Comprehension questions keep students engaged.
+            - Rigorous evaluations show increased performance and learning.
           image: cta/isnap.png
           button:
             text: Learn more